mickr777/textfontimage/README.md

 text font to text image node for InvokeAI, download a font to use (or if in font cache uses it from there), the text is always resized to the image size, but can control that with padding, optional 2nd line

+* simple node textfontimage.py (Simple centered 2 line's of Texted)
+* more advanced node advtextfontimage.py (gives you alot more control over text size and location)

 Text Font to Image Node

 | Fields                  | Description                                            |